M4700F/iutCTF2024/Bird's Eye.md

 ![](Images/Pasted%20image%2020240430211506.png)

 `Chemstar Water`.
 Interesting.
 Let's see what this `Chemstar Water` is.
-By clicking in the `Chemstar Water` linkedIn profile, It is a leading water treatment provided based in `Middle River, Maryland, US`.
+By clicking in the `Chemstar Water` linkedIn profile, We see that It is a leading water treatment provided based in `Middle River, Maryland, US`.

 ![](Images/Screenshot%202024-04-30%20212009.png)

-And the image that is given in the challenge, we can see a river.
-This is the `Middle River`.
+And the image that is given in the challenge, there is a river.
+Basically this is the `Middle River`.
 As the question mentioned about a tallest building of this city, let's search `tallest building in Maryland`.

 ![](Images/Pasted%20image%2020240430212922.png)

 The tallest building is the `Legg Mason Building` which is 160.934 meter tall.
-If you see carefully in the `city.png`, you will see the this building.
+If you see carefully in the `city.png`, you will see this building.

 ![](Images/Untitled%20design.png)